Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Numerical experiments

-For the computation of the scheme (1), we used the CG method without preconditioners, and the quadrature of the five order for computation of the right-hand side in \eqref{wop=1a}, see \cite[p.
+For the computation of scheme (1), we used the CG method without preconditioners, and the quadrature of the five order for computation of the right-hand side in \eqref{wop=1a} and \eqref{stokes51a}, see \cite[p.
 85, Table 30.1]{ErnGue21b}.
-For the computation of the schemes (2), and (3), we used the FreeFEM software tool \cite{HecPioMorHyaOht12,Hec} based on code provided in the prior work \cite{OikKik17} and used {UMFPACK}.

-The tables \ref{table01}, \ref{table04}, and \ref{table04b} imply that the inf-sup condition is satisfied on anisotropic meshes.
-However, to the best of our knowledge, a theoretical analysis of the HdG method on anisotropic meshes has not been considered in the relevant literature.
-Furthermore, one needs to tune up the parameter $\eta$.
-The table \ref{tablep2p1} also implies that the inf-sup condition is satisfied on anisotropic meshes.
-The inf-sup condition in two-dimensional cases is proven in the previous work \cite{BarWac19}.
+The table \ref{table01} implies that the inf-sup condition is satisfied on {our} anisotropic meshes. {Furthermore, the table \ref{table=wbcr00} also implies that the inf-sup condition is satisfied on our anisotropic meshes.
+In the CR and WBCR methods, the inf-sup condition is proved on anisotropic meshes, see \cite{ApeKemLin21}. }